Our Family Gallery

 One can imagine how the family may have felt -- in discussions and prayers -- about the 16-year-old William going off to war.
 If letters were written, so far none has been found.

-He was slightly wounded at the Battle of Resaca, Georgia on 14 May 1864.
 Maps and reports of the battle are shown below.

 An 1864 photograph shows the position where William's unit began their advance.